radude/mdx_truly_sane_lists/README.md

 * `nested_indent` option: Custom indent for nested lists.
 Defaults to `2`.
 Doesn't mess with code indents, which is still 4.

-* `sane` option: Makes linebreaks and paragraphs in lists behave as usually expected by user.
+* `truly_sane` option: Makes linebreaks and paragraphs in lists behave as usually expected by user.
 No longer adds weird `p`, no extra linebreaks, no longer fuses lists together when they shouldn't be fused (see screenshots and examples below).
 Defaults to `True`.

 * Inherits [sane lists](https://python-markdown.github.io/extensions/sane_lists/) behavior, which doesn't allow the mixing of ordered and unordered lists.